How Do You Become a Real Estate Agent After the Military?

 You might be growing a beard, ladies, you're finally wearing that bright red nail polish, and suddenly, there's a lot of time on your hands.
 Meanwhile, your significant other is staring at you, wondering why you’re all up in their space now.
 Your boots may not be by the door anymore, but somehow, your sweatshirts and empty Coca-Cola cans are all over the freshly cleaned table.
 And if looks could kill… well, was Afghanistan really scarier than your spouse’s glare?

-Whether you’re taking some time to reset or looking for a new career, real estate is a booming industry that always needs new agents.
+Whether you’re taking some time to reset or looking for a new career, real estate is an industry that always needs new agents.
 It's a flexible career path—one you can do part-time or full-time.
-Over the last two years, despite low housing inventory, the demand for homes remained high.
-Even with rising interest rates, experts predict the real estate market will stay strong for years to come.
+Even in years of higher interest rates and tight inventory, demand for housing has stayed resilient, and real estate remains a field where veterans and military spouses can build a lasting career.

 Getting Started in Real Estate as a Veteran